swilgosz/hanamimastery/data/stray/hanami-architecture-explained.md

 Hanami [consists of multiple gems](https://github.com/hanami) and gem families, that build separate components of the framework, but it does not have hard dependencies, meaning, you can replace any of them if you wish with your own version or even a completely custom solution.

+This means, you can introduce some of Hanami components in your Rails projects if you wish!
+The philosophy is similar to what DRY-RB libraries do. **Handle the given task, and don't care about the others.**

 ### Application framework